Overview

 runner to submit the job to a cluster, or to a cloud platform.

-This runner function is passed to the run()
+This runner function is passed to the run() method as the

-runner
+runner parameter:

 >>> execution = pipeline.run("my-pipeline.nf", runner=my_custom_runner)